MDHearing Review: Should You Try This Inexpensive Hearing Aid Brand?

 MDHearing setup and daily use

 MDHearing makes basic hearing aids.
 Only one model uses an app or has Bluetooth capabilities, so most are fairly straightforward to use: Just charge them and put them in.
 Our testers did not run into any problems getting started.
 One person who tried the Volt said, “I was surprised that I got them to fit in my ear on the first try.
-The Volt comes with a stabilizer bar, so there's an extra wire to ensure it fits snugly without movement.
+The Volt comes with a stabilizer bar, so there's an extra wire to ensure it fits snugly and doesn't move.
 I anticipated that it would be more difficult to place than it was.”

 One thing to consider is that MDHearing hearing aids do not have an IP rating, which indicates how well they withstand water and dirt in daily use.
 The brand recommends regularly using a dehumidifier or dryer for the devices.
 If you live in a humid climate or will regularly come into contact with a lot of moisture, sweat, or dirt when wearing your hearing aids, you may want to consider a different brand with a high IP rating (68).